FC Shukura Kobuleti: Stadium

 Chele Arena, home ground to FC Shukura, is named after Revaz Chelebadze, the famous football player born in Kobuleti.
 It has the capacity of 6,000 seats.
-In 2023 a plan to build a new stadium with a capacity of 8,000 seats is in works.
+In 2023, a plan to build a new stadium with a capacity of 8,000 seats was unveiled.

-Other teams

-Shukura have a reserve team, taking part in the Regionuli Liga tournament.

 Name

 Shukura literally means a lighthouse, which is duly depicted on the club's emblem.